4SRKS/App-PET-ite/README.md

 Release date - 15th April 2019 <br/>

 **Ap-PET-ite v2.0**
-* Depending on Survey results and general feedback, Version 2 will have aditional funtionalities of either including one or both of the following components. <br/>
+* Depending on Survey results and general feedback, Version 2 will have following aditional funtionalities  <br/>

 **1)** RFID Sensor (MFRC 522) for Pet identification and differentiation to allow feeding to be customized for each pet in a multipet household  <br/>
+and/or
 **2)** LCD Screen (ST 7735 128x160 pixel 1.8 inch Display) for the user to input and update the setting directly on to the Ap-PET-ite hardware <br/>

 **Ap-PET-ite v3.0**